I sold my 15″ MacBook Pro yesterday and am waiting on a 21.5″ iMac to arrive in 2-3 weeks. So no more adventures with Excel 2011 for a bit.

 If, like me, you started with Excel and then tried Numbers.
 Well, it’s unique.
 And not Excel.

-I have the Documents To Go Premium – Office Suite universal app for the iPad and iPhone that works with Excel files, but this Premium version is required to support file sharing and … Read the rest
+I have the Documents To Go Premium – Office Suite universal app for the iPad and iPhone that works with Excel files, but this Premium version is required … Read the rest

 I broke with my usual posting frequency this week because I’ve been dealing with some plagiarism on my other website.
 I found out there’s such a thing as content scraping, which of course can be defeated.
 However, all of that took time and energy away from this blog, which was regrettable.